ezsystems/commerce-documentation/docs/enhanced_configuration/configuration/required_crontab_tasks.md

 ### Use job-queue-system

-Please check the documentation for JMSJobQueueBundle <http://jmsyst.com/bundles/JMSJobQueueBundle/master/installation>
+Please check the documentation for [JMSJobQueueBundle](http://jmsyst.com/bundles/JMSJobQueueBundle/master/installation)

-In case the suggested supervisord configuration cannot be used a cronjob can be setup: <https://github.com/schmittjoh/JMSJobQueueBundle/issues/205>
+In case the suggested supervisord configuration cannot be used a cronjob can be setup: https://github.com/schmittjoh/JMSJobQueueBundle/issues/205

 ### Calculate statistical data for active sessions

 The dashboard uses statistical data about sessions recorded in a db table.
 This command line will refresh the data every 5 minutes.

+!!! note

-**Important note:** This feature is available only if sessions are handled in the database.
+    This feature is available only if sessions are handled in the database.

 ```
 */5 * * * * cd /var/www/my_project &&  /usr/bin/php bin/console silversolutions:sessions write_stat --env=prod